Fed's George: unsure if seeing bubbles, but sure there are risks

-KANSAS CITY, Missouri (Reuters) - Kansas City Fed President Esther George, a strident critic of the U.S. central bank’s super-easy monetary policy, said Tuesday that while she doesn’t know for sure if Fed policy is creating financial bubbles, she is worried about its potential to do so.
+KANSAS CITY, Mo., July 16 (Reuters) - Kansas City Fed President Esther George, a strident critic of the U.S. central bank’s super-easy monetary policy, said Tuesday that while she doesn’t know for sure if Fed policy is creating financial bubbles, she is worried about its potential to do so.

 “Are there bubbles?
 I don’t know,” George told reporters after a speech here.
 “I don’t know how to call a bubble.
 I can tell you when I see things that look to be moving in a direction that’s off trend, maybe has the potential for that, and so I have raised this as a risk of the current policy in terms of the long-term sustainable growth that we all want for the U.S. economy, that we not see destabilizing effects from the current policy.”